-Here, you will be asked to enter the names of your site you want to activate https for, something like this:
+Here, you will be asked to enter the names of the website you want to activate HTTPS for, something like this:

 Which names would you like to activate HTTPS for? - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - 1: raturi.in 2: www.raturi.in